Operationalising Representation in Natural Language Processing: Introduction

 \subsubsection{Example 2}

 \hypertarget{example 2}{}

 GPT-3 (\cite{Brown2020}) is performing a zero-shot co-reference resolution task, such as the Winograd Schema Challenge (\cite{Levesque2012}).

 Like BERT, GPT-3 has been pre-trained on a large document-level corpus.
 Unlike BERT, GPT has been trained on a standard left-to-right language modelling task (using \citeauthor{Vaswani2017}'s terminology, BERT is constructed from stacked `encoder' transformer blocks whereas GPT is constructed from stacked `decoder' blocks).
-Since the task GPT-3 is performing is zero-shot, there is no additional component to the system (but rather an `unembedding' layer which outputs a distribution over the vocabulary), and no fine-tuning occurs.\footnote{I follow \citeauthor{Brown2020} in using `$n$-shot' to refer to a task where no tuning occurs (in the sense of gradient-based updates to model parameters), but where the model is given a prompt prefixed with $n$ examples at test time.}
+Since GPT-3 is performing the task using in-context learning, there is no additional component to the system (but rather an `unembedding' layer which outputs a distribution over the vocabulary), and no fine-tuning occurs.

 We notice (similarly to \cite{Brown2020}, who test GPT-3 on a gendered version of Winograd from \cite{Rudinger2018}) that for the (fictional) input \begin{quote} \texttt{The doctor told the patient \textit{she} was unwell.
 Who was unwell?} \end{quote} GPT-3 suggests the completion `the patient', whereas for the input \begin{quote} \texttt{The doctor told the patient \textit{he} was unwell.
 Who was unwell?} \end{quote} GPT-3 suggests the completion `the doctor'.